Volga

 Transient

-A Transient dependency creates a new instance whenever requested, regardless of the request or context.
-You can register a transient service using the add_transient::<T>() method.
-The behavior is similar to Scoped, but a new instance is created on every injection request.
+A Transient dependency creates a new instance every time it is resolved, regardless of the request scope or context.
+You can register a transient service using one of:

 DI in middleware

-If you need to request a dependency in middleware, use either resolve::<T>() or resolve_shared::<T> methods of HttpContext.
+If you need to request/inject a dependency in middleware, if you're using method with(), you may leverage the Dc extractor similarly to request handlers.
+For the wrap() use either resolve::<T>() or resolve_shared::<T> methods of HttpContext.
 The main difference between them is that the first one requires to implement the Clone trait for T while the latter returns an Arc<T>.

 let cache = ctx.resolve::<InMemoryCache>()?;